Harry Kane Will Become England’s Record Scorer

 Against the English Greats

-Kane scored the fourth and fifth England senior hat-tricks of his career across four days in those two meetings with Albania and San Marino, an impressive feat considering only two players had previously scored back-to-back hat-tricks for England.
+Kane scored the fourth and fifth England senior hat-tricks of his career across four days in those two meetings with Albania and San Marino back in November of last year, an impressive feat considering only two players had previously scored back-to-back hat-tricks for England.

 Kane joined Vivian Woodward (1909), Dixie Dean (1927) and Tommy Taylor (1957) in scoring hat-tricks in successive appearances, while he drew level with Gary Lineker on five hat-tricks overall for England – only Jimmy Greaves (six) has more for the men’s senior team.

-With four goals in Serravalle last night, he also became the first England player to score four times in a single appearance since Ian Wright in 1993 – also against San Marino.
+With four goals in Serravalle against San Marino on 15th November, he also became the first England player to score four times in a single appearance since Ian Wright in 1993 – also against San Marino.
 In fact, the previous occasion of a player scoring four goals for England before Wright also came in a match against the Sammarinese, with David Platt’s four goals 10 months prior in the 1994 World Cup qualifiers.

-Kane’s seven-goal haul between Friday and Monday meant that he ends 2021 with 16 goals for England, breaking another record.
+Kane’s seven-goal haul across those four days in November meant that he ended 2021 with 16 goals for England, breaking another record.
 In 2019, he equalled the feats of Dixie Dean in 1927 and George Hilsdon in 1908 by scoring 12 times in a calendar year, but his four goals last night accelerated the current England captain past these tallies.

 With 48 goals in 67 appearances, Kane is well on the way to breaking the England men’s goal record before the 2022 World Cup in Qatar.
-The Three Lions will face two yet-to-be-determined opponents in March next year, before a busy summer schedule of UEFA Nations League action.
+The Three Lions will face Switzerland and Ivory Coast this month, before a busy summer schedule of UEFA Nations League action.
+With seven goals in his last eight appearances at club level with Spurs, the England captain is certainly in the form to break this record sooner rather than later.

 Looking at the trajectory of Kane’s England goals by appearances, he’s well ahead of both Bobby Charlton and Wayne Rooney by this stage of his international career.